 About 14 of the recipes will be tough to find substitutes for, since they are coconut flour recipes and those are notoriously hard to use an egg substitute with.

-You could try this Powdered Egg Substitute if you like for the best alternative, but I still think it will be a bit rough going.
+You could try this Powdered Egg Substitute if you like for the best alternative, but coconut flour tends to work best with real eggs.